Clothing Care Tips

 9. Needle and Tread

 This should be common sense but I think we easily forget the basic skills in our busy lives.
 Save the extra buttons from your clothing, and use needle and tread to fix minor holes or to sew missing buttons.
+You can also get one of the best sewing machines, to fix bigger holes and other issues.
 Yes, it is that simple to keep your clothes looking better for longer.

 10. Enough Closet Space and Good Hangers